 How to nail your direct mail campaign in 6 easy steps

-Direct mail marketing materials are more memorable and create stronger emotional connections than their digital counterparts that's according to a Millward Brown neuroscience study.
+Direct mail marketing materials are more memorable and create stronger emotional connections than their digital counterparts.
+That's according to a Millward Brown/Kantar neuroscience study.
 It also explains why direct mail remains a powerful marketing tool.
 Here's how to make your printed direct mail materials pop.

 1. Format comes first